hjfreyer/Rewrap/README.md

 ## Installation

-Rewrap Revived is available in both the Microsoft marketplace and the OpenVSIX marketplace (see links above).
+Rewrap Revived is available in both the Microsoft marketplace and the OpenVSX marketplace (see links above).

 **Please install the pre-release version**.
 That way, you can identify any bugs and report